Import Pipeline¶

 - You changed the playground_stats view definition

-Do a full make import when you changed the Lua rules or the tag filter (these affect which data is stored in planet_osm_* tables).
+Do a full make import when you changed the tag filter (new object types needed in the PBF) — these affect which objects are stored in planet_osm_* tables.

 See also¶